torvista/Zen_Cart-Google_reCAPTCHA/README.md

 `/includes/classes/observers/auto.google_recaptcha_observer.php`

-Observer that watches the relevant page(s) that have contact forms, to manage the reCaptcha.
+This observer watches the relevant page(s) headers that have contact forms, to manage the reCaptcha.

-`/includes/extra_configures/google_recaptcha.php`
+`/includes/extra_configures/plugin_google_recaptcha.php`

 Configuration file that you **MUST** edit, to add the website address (www.yoursite.whatever), the Google Site key and Private key and also to enable/disable the use of the reCaptcha on individual pages.
 The details of this process are described below.